Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Run-time Errors
 ***************

-A contract can raise errors by throwing exceptions.
-Any error in the execution of a transition (including those due to thrown exceptions, out-of-gas errors and others such as integer overflows) results in the blockchain aborting the execution of the contract as well as aborting any other contracts that were executed before in that chain.
+A transition may encounter a run-time error during execution, such as out-of-gas errors, integer overflows, or deliberately thrown exceptions.
+A run-time error causes the transition to terminate abruptly, and the entire transaction to be aborted.
+However, gas is still charged up until the point of the error.

-The syntax for raising errors is similar to that of events and messages.
+The syntax for throwing an exception is similar to that of events and messages.

 .. code-block:: ocaml